Paul White (journalist): Biography

 "Paul White was building an organization that would take on an almost legendary reputation," wrote radio historian John Dunning.
 He organized the Columbia News Service, operating out of Studio Nine in New York, and produced three news broadcasts per day.
 Creating the radio news service was the suggestion of General Mills, which agreed to pay half the cost.
 The Dow Jones & Company ticker service was purchased, along with a subscription to an international news agency in London, the Exchange Telegraph.
 Bureaus were set up in New York, Washington, D.C., Chicago and Los Angeles, and those bureau managers hired part-time correspondents to cover every U.S. city with a population of 50,000 or more.
-Before long White was receiving inquiries from small newspapers about whether they could transcribe CBS radio reports and use them in print; and he found a few instances of newspapers doing just that, without attribution.
+Before long, White was receiving inquiries from small newspapers about whether they could transcribe CBS radio reports and use them in print; and he found a few instances of newspapers doing just that, without attribution.

-Within the year the conventional press wanted to compromise.
-In December 1933 the Press-Radio Bureau was created — with another set of restrictions that were soon disregarded.
+Within the year, the conventional press wanted to compromise.
+In December 1933, the Press-Radio Bureau was created — with another set of restrictions that were soon disregarded.
 "This was the last hurrah in the attempt by the press to control radio news," wrote radio historian John Dunning.
 "Radio had discovered its own capability."

-In 1935 White hired Edward R. Murrow, and sent him to London in 1937 to run CBS Radio's European operation.
+In 1935, White hired Edward R. Murrow, and sent him to London in 1937 to run CBS Radio's European operation.
 White led a staff that would come to include Charles Collingwood, William L. Shirer, Eric Sevareid, Bill Downs, John Charles Daly, Joseph C. Harsch Cecil Brown, Elmer Davis, Quincy Howe, H. V. Kaltenborn and Robert Trout.
-"CBS was getting its ducks in a row for the biggest news story in history, World War II", wrote radio historian John Dunning.
+"CBS was getting its ducks in a row for the biggest news story in history, World War II," wrote radio historian John Dunning.

 As early as 1940, White embarked upon a collaboration with Edmund Chester under the direct supervision of William S. Paley in the establishment of CBS' La Cadena de las Americas (Network of the Americas), in an effort to offset the proliferation of Nazi propaganda throughout South America during World War II.
 In the process, he assumed a central role in the establishment of a new broadcast division within CBS consisting of sixty four stations which distributed vital news, music and cultural programming in support of Pan-Americanism for the government's Office of the Coordinator of Inter-American Affairs chaired by Nelson Rockefeller.

 White and CBS received a 1945 Peabody Award for Outstanding Reporting of the News.
 He left CBS in May 1946 to write a textbook, News on the Air (1947), and for health reasons he moved to San Diego, California, in 1947.
 He accepted the position of associate editor of The San Diego Journal and became news director of KFMB radio and television in 1950.
 He covered the Republican and Democratic National Conventions in Chicago for CBS in 1952.

-White died at his home in San Diego July 9, 1955, after a long illness.
+White died at his home in San Diego on July 9, 1955, after a long illness.